Retirement Living Hub

 Optimizing Your Layout: The Work Triangle

 Even in a downsized space, the classic kitchen work triangle (refrigerator, sink, stove) remains a fundamental principle.
-Ensure easy, unobstructed paths between these three main points.
-This minimizes steps and reduces the risk of accidents.
+I made sure there were easy, unobstructed paths between these three main points.
+This minimizes steps and reduces the risk of accidents, which is crucial as we get older.

 Counter Heights and Work Surfaces

-Standard counter heights might feel uncomfortable for some individuals.
-Consider varying counter heights.
-A section that is lower, perhaps table height, provides a comfortable spot for seated meal prep.
-Ensure ample, clear counter space for chopping, mixing, and plating food.
+Standard counter heights can be uncomfortable.
+I considered varying heights; a section that’s lower, perhaps table height, provides a comfortable spot for seated meal prep.

 Accessible Storage

-Accessibility is paramount in a senior kitchen.
-Avoid deep, dark cabinets that require bending or reaching.
-Instead, prioritize storage solutions that bring items to you.
+Accessibility was paramount.
+I wanted to avoid deep, dark cabinets that required bending or reaching.
+Instead, I prioritized storage solutions that brought items to us.

 • Pull-Out Shelves and Drawers: These eliminate the need to rummage in the back of cabinets.
-Use them for pots, pans, and pantry items.
+We use them for pots, pans, and pantry items.

-• Drawer Organizers: Keep utensils, spices, and small tools neatly arranged and easy to find.
+• Drawer Organizers: These keep utensils, spices, and small tools neatly arranged and easy to find.

 • Lazy Susans: Ideal for corner cabinets or within pantries, making items in hard-to-reach areas accessible with a simple spin.